sentinel-hub/custom-scripts/copernicus_services/water-bodies/README.md

 </div>

 ## General description of the script
-This script visualizes surface water extent derived from water Bodies detection layer (WB) contained in Water Bodies data.
+This script visualizes surface water bodies extent derived from water Bodies detection layer (WB) contained in Water Bodies data.

-Table 1: Color legend for the Water Bodies
+Table 1: Color legend for the water bodies
 <table>
   <thead>
     <tr>